MW 18014

-MW 18014 was a German A-4 test rocket launched on 20 June 1944, at the Peenemünde Army Research Center in Peenemünde.
+MW 18014 was a German V-2 rocket launched on 20 June 1944, at the Peenemünde Army Research Center in Peenemünde.
 It was the first man-made object to reach outer space, attaining an apogee of 176 km, well above the Kármán line that was established later as the lowest altitude of space.
-It was a vertical test launch, and was not intended to reach orbital velocity, so it returned and impacted Earth, making it the first sub-orbital spaceflight.
+As a vertical test launch that was not intended to reach orbital velocity, it returned and impacted Earth, making it the first sub-orbital spaceflight.

 Background

 Early A-4 rockets, despite being able to reach altitudes of 90 km, had suffered from multiple reliability problems.
 For example, a design fault in the forward part of the outer hull caused it to regularly fail mid-flight, resulting in the failure of as many as 70% of test launches.
-On one occasion, an A-4 rocket suffering from pogo oscillations during ascent veered 90 degrees off course then spiralled back down to its launch pit, killing four launch troops on site.
+On one occasion, an A-4 rocket suffering from pogo oscillations during ascent veered 90° off course, then spiralled back down to its launch pit, killing four launch troops on site.

 The Peenemünde rocket team made a number of improvements to rectify the reliability problems during 1943 and the first half of 1944.
 Hindering the program were Allied raids as part of Operation Hydra, attempts to privatise the program during June 1944, frequent interference from the SS, and a two-week detention of technical director Wernher von Braun on 15 March 1944.

-Allied advances in Northern France, improvements of the Mittelwerk underground facility, where the A-4 rockets were produced, and improvements of the liquid propellant formula renewed emphasis on Von Braun to address the A-4's reliability problems.
+Allied advances in Northern France, improvements of the Mittelwerk underground facility, where the A-4 rockets were produced, and improvements of the liquid-propellant formula renewed emphasis on Von Braun to address the A-4's reliability problems.